braingeneers/braingeneerspy/README.md

 ### Notes

-- `braingeneerspy` is compatible with `smart_open` version 5.1.0.
+- `braingeneerspy` is compatible with `braingeneers-smart-open` version 2023.10.6.
 If you encounter issues, make sure to use this version for compatibility.

 ## Documentation